bseverns/VidObjectifier/README.md

   when life gives you beautiful Jetsons, you run things like: SuperCollider, JACK, and a Jetson that you probably already cooked noodles on.
-- **Every object gets a personality.** The analyzer measures position, speed, color, even a janky "glitch" metric.
+- **Every object gets a personality.** The analyzer measures position, speed, color, **shape**, and even a janky "glitch" metric.
 The renderer maps those numbers to timbre.
 - **Live or offline.** Feed it prerecorded footage, or sling live frames from TouchDesigner over RTSP/NDI.